-If we give a description of someone, we can do so from different perspectives.
-For example, we can look at someone as the father of a family.
+If we give a description of someone, we can do so from different angels.
+For example, we can highlight someone as the father of a family.
 In addition, a description of the same person is also possible as a colleague or as a neighbor.
-In this way we see how four evangelists – under the inspiration of the Holy Spirit – report on the life of the Lord Jesus during His stay on earth.
-In the four biographies we have in the Bible, Matthew tells in his Gospel about the Lord Jesus as King, Mark presents Him as Servant, Luke describes Him as true Man and John finally writes about Him as the eternal Son of God.
+In this way we see how four evangelists – under the inspiration of the Holy Spirit – report the life of the Lord Jesus during His stay on earth.
+In the four biographies we have in the Bible, Matthew tells in his Gospel about the Lord Jesus as King, Mark presents Him as Servant, Luke describes Him as true Man and finally John writes about Him as the eternal Son of God.

 The purpose of this Gospel is to look at the Lord Jesus as Man.
 Hence the call: “Behold, the Man” (Jn 19:5) is chosen as the subtitle for this book.
 If we read this Gospel with the desire to see Him as Man, we will get to know Him as Someone in Whom God has come close to us men.
 He became equal to men, yet without sin (Heb 4:15).